 If you do not pay your citation before your court date, you must come to court.
-During court dockets, staff are unavailable to answer phone calls about citations and other court matters.

 If you did not request a continuance before your court date and do not appear in court, a warrant may be issued for your arrest.

 When appearing for court, please follow these guidelines: